The Olive Oil Man

 It was a token gesture of defiance, played out every week, feeble in the face of her mother’s determination and the unwritten rule that on Saturday afternoons girls went shopping, boys went to the match.

-And why did her parents choose such an exotic, unusual name after John, Michael and David?
+But why did her parents choose such an exotic, unusual name for her after John, Michael and David?
 She loved her name, loved the sound of the soft c and the s and then a hard c before the final ah.
 It stood out in the register after Jill Garth and before Susan Jones.
 Francesca Elizabeth Hunter; an author’s name, a singer, someone special, someone to be discovered.

 When Mum ranted at the side of the pitch, she lost herself in a book; as her brothers trained, she drew in her notebook; as they all watched the local team on television, making enough noise to have the neighbours banging on the wall, she sat upstairs and wrote stories.